Portadown F.C.: Terry Kingon era (1983–1986)

 After Jon Flanagan's short spell in charge, the club appointed former player Terry Kingon.
 His team reached the Ulster Cup final in 1985, defeating Linfield 3–1 in the semi-final at The Oval.
 But the serious injury in that match to star Scottish striker Billy Paton (who had scored 28 goals the previous season for The Ports) was a devastating blow.

 Portadown held Coleraine to a 0–0 draw during the 90 minutes but collapsed in extra-time, losing 5–0.
 Paton, who had started the game with pain-killing injections, broke down early on.
 Deprived of his scoring qualities for the rest of the season, Portadown struggled financially and this resulted in the sale of the training ground to meet creditors' demands.
 Kingon did his best with limited resources and one of the fascinating features of his season in charge at Shamrock Park was the large number of drawn games involving Portadown.
 In fact, before he resigned in December 1986, Portadown had drawn 9 of the first 14 Irish League games, losing the other five.

-Always approachable and available at all times to football reporters for interviews and team news, Kingon was always frank and honest in his post-match analysis.
-He left Portadown in a dignified manner ("by mutual consent", as the statement from the Board put it) and, as was typical of Kingon, in subsequent interviews he refused to blame anyone, instead accepting that he had found managerial responsibilities a lot more difficult and a lot less enjoyable than playing.